Chartbook

 - Graphics should include a short narrative to describe a finding or topic of consideration.

-- Appendices should include a discussion of the data source(s) and a glossary that includes acronyms.
+- Appendices should include a discussion of the data source(s) and a glossary that includes abbreviations.

 - Do not include a final summary, conclusion, or discussion.